-•Main configuration file of the data tree, XML-based.
+<name>.spd main configuration file of the data tree, XML-based.

 The main configuration file in XML format contains the definition of all the data (except the geometry) necessary to perform an analysis.
-It is defined in XML format with the extension .spd (specific problem type data) and contains all the definition of all the data that defines the analysis like boundary conditions, loads, materials, loadcases, etc.
+It is defined in XML format with the extension .spd (specific problem type data) and contains all the definition of all the data that defines the analysis like boundary conditions, loads, materials, load cases, etc.